Become a Proofreader with No Experience (A 10-Step Guide)

 It’ll help you nestle into a niche faster than Goldilocks nestled into Baby Bear’s bed.
 Well, at least I hope it will. 😊

-Even as you get proofreading jobs and become more experienced, it’s important to keep sharpening your skills.
-You can use various proofreading books to do this.
+Even as you get proofreading jobs and become more experienced, it’s always a good idea to set aside a few short blocks of time each week to elevate your skills.

-Identify where you’d benefit most from additional practice, and take a short class.
-I took a grammar course to refresh my knowledge and really enjoyed it.
+Identify where you’d benefit from additional practice, and take a short course.
+Maybe you can find a mini punctuation or grammar class on Coursera.

 Make sure to add your training to your résumé or CV after you’ve completed it!